Our Spiritual GuidesLaurence Tiblis

-When understanding angels, our Catholic faith guides us in our devotion to them.
-We may never know how many times angels have delivered, protected, or instructed us, but many of us regularly turn to them in our hours of need or times of confusion and uncertainty.
+When understanding our spiritual guides, our Catholic faith guides us in our devotion to angels.
+We may never know when angels have delivered, protected, or instructed us, but we turn to them in times of uncertainty.

-Everywhere you look, images of angels surround us.
+Images of our spiritual guides surround us.
 Just walk into any retail shop or bookstore and evidence of their popularity lines the shelves.
 They’re featured in movies, popular television shows (think “Touched by An Angel”), and greeting cards.

 Angels are inextricably linked to Catholicism, and the Scriptures relate more than 300 references to them.
-They serve as spiritual guides, who protect us, awaken our conscience, and lead us on our path to heaven as God’s messengers.
+They are spiritual guides, who protect us, awaken our conscience, and lead us to heaven as God’s messengers.

 The most familiar angel is Gabriel, the messenger.
 In Luke’s first chapter, Gabriel appears to the Virgin Mary and reveals God’s seemingly impossible plan to her.
 Mary summarizes her whole spirituality to Gabriel: “I am the servant of the Lord.
 Be it done to me according to your word.”

-Michael is a popular figure in Christian tradition and appears in the Book of Daniel, the Book of Revelation, and the Letter of Jude as a protector and defender.
-In Rome, a statue of him stands atop Castel Sant’Angelo with a sword in his hand, dressed in a coat of arms.
+As a protector and defender, Michael is a popular appearing in the Book of Daniel and Revelation, and the Letter of Jude.
+In Rome, a statue of him stands atop Castel Sant’Angelo holding a sword, dressed in a coat of arms.
 Michael symbolizes God’s help in Christian combat, the battle that all of us wage in daily life.

 Then, there is Raphael, whose name in Hebrew means “God heals.”
 In the Book of Tobit, he heals Tobiah, Sarah, Tobit, and Anna.

 The list of angels goes on and on.
-There’s the choir of angels, who announce to the shepherds “tidings of great joy, which will be to all the people,” singing, “Glory to God in the highest and on earth peace to those on whom God’s favor rests.”
+There’s the choir of angels, who announce to the shepherds “tidings of great joy.
 Luke also mentions a nameless angel, who comforts Jesus during the agony in the garden (22:43).
-In Matthew’s account of Jesus’ birth, unnamed angels play a key role, appearing to Joseph on four occasions and instructing him to do God’s work.
+In Matthew’s account of Jesus’ birth, unnamed angels play a key role, appearing to Joseph on four occasions.

 Angels are found not just within Christianity, but also in Judaism, Islam, and other religions.
 They appear as messengers, companions, guides, singers of good news, and chanters of God’s praise in the heavenly court.